Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- This season, Bam Adebayo has made 8.0 shots per game, which accounts for 18.7% of his team's total makes.
+- This season, Bam Adebayo has made 8.0 field goals per game, which adds up to 18.7% of his team's total makes.

-- Adebayo's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Nuggets have given up 112.5 points per contest, which is eighth-best in the league.

-- The Nuggets are the best squad in the NBA, conceding 40.8 rebounds per game.
+- The Nuggets are the eighth-best defensive squad in the league, allowing 112.5 points per game.

-- The Nuggets are the 15th-ranked team in the league, conceding 25.7 assists per contest.
+- On the glass, the Nuggets are ranked No. 1 in the NBA, giving up 40.8 rebounds per game.

+- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the NBA.

 Bam Adebayo vs. the Nuggets